 - If your message is too long & you are cut off by the voicemail system, call back.

-- While it is not mandatory that callers leave a first name or return phone number, Chief Brackney asks they do so.
-In order to investigate the tips thoroughly, the Chief may return calls to get more information or clarification.
+- While it is not mandatory that callers leave a first name or return phone number, it aids in investigation.
+If you do leave your contact information, the Chief may call to ask follow up questions.

-To further assure confidentiality, the phone assigned to the TIPS line is located in the Chief's private office.
-She personally investigates or has her staff investigate situations based on the information received through the service.
-Chief Brackney also tracks what happens as a result of each call.
+To further assure confidentiality, the chief personally checks the TIPS line.
+She investigates situations based on the information she receives through the service.
+The Chief also tracks what happens as a result of each call.